pybites/pybites.github.io-source/content/guest-ast-intro.md

 4350659920, 4350659920
 ```

-However, to avoid this, one can either rework the transformer class to create all nodes, or use the [`copy` module](https://docs.python.org/3.9/library/copy.html?highlight=deepcopy#copy.deepcopy) to clone the whole tree before triggering the transformation.
+To avoid this behavior one use the [`copy` module](https://docs.python.org/3.9/library/copy.html?highlight=deepcopy#copy.deepcopy) to clone the whole tree before triggering the transformation, or overwrite the `visit()` method to define the required logic.

 <!-- add your closer here! -->